Viraj2722/Blog-MDX/posts/blog1.md

 ---
 title: "Weather station using Raspberry pi"
-description: "This is a Beginner's Guide to Building a Raspberry Pi Weather Station "
+description: "This is a Beginner's Guide to Building a Raspberry Pi Weather Station"
-date: 2023-02-07
+publish_date: 2023-06-07
 tags: ["raspberrypi", "iot", "robotics"]
 ---
 ![Syste](images/3.jpg)